-The more typical and more aggressive household bleach, e.g. used to clean nasty floors, and take color from certain fabrics, is typically a chlorine-based bleach, often a hypochlorite (which is alkaline) and then typically sodium hypochlorite.
+The more typical and more aggressive household bleach, e.g. used to clean nasty floors and take color from certain fabrics, is typically a chlorine-based bleach, often a hypochlorite (which is alkaline), and typically sodium hypochlorite.

 Sodium hypochlorite is unstable in solution, and wants to decompose (into sodium chloride and sodium chlorate), so household bleach usually has some amount (usually relatively little) of sodium hydroxide (a.k.a. caustic lye) which slows this decomposition - and also disolves hair, fat (which is why it's great at dealing with grease), irritates skin, corrodes aluminium, so is not really a great general-purpose cleaner.